TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Be/Container.rst

 :aspect:`Description`
     Activate this parameter if you want to use the ActionMenu ViewHelper.
 This loads the necessary JavaScript assets.

+    This property has been marked as deprecated in TYPO3 6.2 and was removed in TYPO3 7.0.

 :aspect:`Default value`
     TRUE